8 Things that Can Happen When You Don’t Treat ADHD

 These days, switching jobs or even careers is more the norm than it was for generations past.
 But constant job instability can also signal untreated ADHD, says Dr. Muniz.
 “Adults with untreated ADHD will often have troubles with work, whether it’s your ability to hold a job for long, you continue to switch jobs, or you keep getting terminated from jobs,” she says.
 (Here are the ways your job may be making you age faster.)

 Another symptom of untreated ADHD is instability in relationships, both romantic or platonic.
 “They may make friends easily, but they’ll often lose them just as easily,” says Dr. Muniz.
-What’s the key for a happy relationship?
+What’s the key to a happy relationship?
 Discover the top myths about happy relationships.

 - Attention Deficit Disorder Association (ADDA): ADHD: The Facts